12AX7

 12AX7 (also known as ECC83) is a miniature dual-triode vacuum tube with high voltage gain.
 Developed around 1946 by RCA engineers in Camden, New Jersey, under developmental number A-4522, it was released for public sale under the 12AX7 identifier on September 15, 1947.

 The 12AX7 was originally intended as replacement for the 6SL7 family of dual-triode amplifier tubes for audio applications.
-As a popular choice for guitar tube amplifiers, its ongoing use in such equipment makes it one of the few small-signal vacuum tubes in continuous production since it was introduced.
+As a popular choice for guitar tube amplifiers, its ongoing use in such legacy equipment makes it one of the few small-signal vacuum tubes in continuous production since it was introduced.

 History

 The 12AX7 is a twin triode basically composed of two of the triodes from a 6AV6, a double diode triode.
 The 6AV6 is a miniature repackaging (with just a single cathode) of the triode and twin diodes from the octal 6SQ7 (a double-diode triode used in AM radios), which itself is very similar to the older type 75 triode-diode dating from 1930.